 - depression is an illness like any other

 - it's not your fault you're depressed – it can happen to anyone

-- being depressed doesn't mean you're a bad parent
+- being depressed does not mean you're a bad parent

-- your baby won't be taken away from you – babies are only taken into care in very exceptional circumstances
+- your baby will not be taken away from you – babies are only taken into care in very exceptional circumstances